incuna/incuna-auth/README.rst

     python manage.py syncdb

-.. warning:: An initial data fixture is include to create an admin_sso.Assignment
+.. warning:: An initial data fixture is included to create an admin_sso.Assignment
              that assigns any user with an incuna.com email to the admin user.

 Add the urls to your ``ROOT_URLCONF``::